joyellealina/VRGame/README.md

 ![](/Presentation/New%20Units.png)

 Finally, large improvements have been made to the civilian modeling and AI.
-The civilian rescue targets are now fully modeled as individual people that roam between set waypoints (the red spheres you see in the image below), and then seek safety once disaster strikes.
+The civilian rescue targets are now fully modeled as individual people.
+These civilians roam between set waypoints (the red spheres you see in the image below), and then seek safety once disaster strikes.

 ![](/Presentation/Civilians.png)